Kilkenny hurling legend Fr Tom Murphy passes away

 The death has taken place of Canon Tom Murphy, retired Parish Priest of St. Patrick's Church, Ballyragget, and late of The Rower, County Kilkenny.

-A main of great faith and a brilliant hurler with an unmatched vision for local GAA, Fr Tom Murphy leaves behind an incredible legacy.
+A man of great faith and a brilliant hurler with an unmatched vision for local GAA, Fr Tom Murphy leaves behind an incredible legacy.
+He was a founding member of the No Name Club in Kilkenny, along with Eamonn Doyle and Eddie Keher.

 Fr Tommy was a vital cog on the 1963 Kilkenny team which beat Waterford in the All Ireland final.